HerbCaudill/crdx/src/chain/README.md

 ![sigchain.1](https://raw.githubusercontent.com/HerbCaudill/pics/master/sigchain.1.png)

-A signature chain is just data and can be stored as JSON.
+A hash graph is just data and can be stored as JSON.
 It consists of a hash table of the links themselves, plus a pointer to the **root** (the “founding” link added when the chain was created) and the **head** (the most recent link we know about).

 ### Determining group membership